 Many folks will feel a significant loss of freedom when you create these groups, as their zone of decision making will be newly limited.
 Less obviously, many folks find the creation of centralized groups to be extremely empowering.
 The difference?
 The first group is largely populated by folks comfortable with self-authorization, and the later typically have a higher threshold for self-authorization.

 This is just one example of the dynamics that plays out across many dimensions when you're considering introducing a new authority, and the most useful framework I've found for thinking through this is positive and negative freedoms.
 A positive freedom is the freedom to do something, for example the freedom to pick a programing language you prefer.
 A negative freedom is the freedom from things happening to you, for example the freedom not to be obligated to support additional programming languages, even if some folks would greatly prefer them.

 How are you shifting freedoms, and who are you shifting them from?
-Particularly in cases where ownership is extremely diffuse, I believe cautiously authoritative groups do increase net positive freedom for folks with little reduction to negative freedom.
+Particularly in cases where ownership is extremely diffuse, I believe cautiously authoritative groups do increase net negative freedom for folks with little reduction to positive freedom.

 That also happens to be my goal when designing a new group!

 Now that you've decided to create a decision making group, it's time to get into the choices!

 - Influence.
 How do you expect this group to influence results?
 Will they be an authoritative group that makes binding decisions?
 Will you rely on the natural authority of the members you select?
 Will they primary work through advocacy?
 This, along with the particular folks in the group, will be the primary factor in how your group impacts the positive and negative freedoms of those they work with.

 - Interface.
 How will other teams interact with this team?
 Will they submit tickets, send emails, attend a weekly review session?
 Will you be reviewing work before it launches, or previewing designs before they're staffed?
 Depending on the kind of influence they're exerting and how your company works, you'll want to play around with different approaches.